Host Family FAQs

-- What if an athlete or artist gets sick – can they stay home?
+- What if an athlete gets sick – can they stay home?

 Please call their Delegation Head to notify him/her immediately.
 We encourage you to bring the sick athlete to the JCC Maccabi Medical Central (Room 135 at the DPJCC) to be checked out by the medical staff or to rest there.
 If Delegation Head feels that the athlete would be best suited to stay in your home, he has the authority to make that decision.
 There will be a JCC Maccabi Medical Hotline (number to be determined) established to deal with any medical emergencies.

 - What do we do if our athlete loses their credential?

 Contact the athlete's Delegation Head to inform them asap.
 Take the athlete to JCC Maccabi Central (room to be determined) where he/she will meet their Delegation Head who will begin the credential replacement process with event staff.